IlhamOsman/me/README.md

     Class to represent a user login with three properties: user_id, password, and authorization.
     """
     def _init_(self, user_id, password, authorization):
+        # Constructor to initialize the properties of the class
         self.user_id = user_id
         self.password = password
         self.authorization = authorization